-A Bolens lawn mower won’t start due to a bad spark plug, plugged air filter, wrong choke setting, dirty carburetor, plugged fuel filter, clogged fuel line, bad safety switch, or old gas.
+A Bolens lawn mower won’t start due to a bad spark plug, plugged air filter, wrong choke setting, dirty carburetor, plugged fuel filter, sheared flywheel key, bad safety switch, or old gas.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.